Weeds and mowing

 Reserve mowing

-These are high use public reserves, such as Rotary Park, Market Square and memorial sites.
-They are generally irrigated and subject to high or medium use and are scheduled to be visited on a fortnightly basis throughout the year.
+High use public reserves which are usually irrigated and subject to high or medium use such as Rotary Park, Market Square and public memorials.
+These are scheduled to be visited on a fortnightly basis throughout the year.

-Sports grounds are maintained for various sporting disciplines in our city to ensure safety, aesthetics, and prolong the life and condition of the facility.
+Sports grounds are maintained for various sporting disciplines to ensure safety, aesthetics and prolong the life and condition of the facility.
 Maintenance frequency and intensity is largely influenced by usage patterns, sporting code and climatic seasonal changes.
-These are scheduled to be visited on a weekly basis during spring and summer and as necessary during winter and autumn and subject to change relating to seasonal/surface conditions.
+These are scheduled to be visited on a weekly basis during spring and summer and as necessary, during winter and autumn and subject to change relating to seasonal/surface conditions.

 Request reserve mowing